In the previous article we put vertex

 - const vertexStorageBuffer = device.createBuffer({ - label: 'storage buffer vertices', - size: vertexData.byteLength, - usage: GPUBufferUsage.STORAGE | GPUBufferUsage.COPY_DST, - }); + const vertexBuffer = device.createBuffer({ + label: 'vertex buffer vertices', + size: vertexData.byteLength, + usage: GPUBufferUsage.VERTEX | GPUBufferUsage.COPY_DST, + }); + device.queue.writeBuffer(vertexBuffer, 0, vertexData); const bindGroup = device.createBindGroup({ label: 'bind group for objects', layout: pipeline.getBindGroupLayout(0), entries: [ { binding: 0, resource: { buffer: staticStorageBuffer }}, { binding: 1, resource: { buffer: changingStorageBuffer }}, - { binding: 2, resource: { buffer: vertexStorageBuffer }}, ], });

-And then at draw time we need to tell WebGPU which vertex buffer to use
+Then, at draw time we need to tell WebGPU which vertex buffer to use:

 pass.setPipeline(pipeline); + pass.setVertexBuffer(0, vertexBuffer);